Skip Navigation

 9. Gets you out of your comfort zone

-Through volunteer work, you may overcome the personal challenges of leaving your comfort zone and doing something new with people you may not know.
+The last, but not least, benefit of volunteering is that it may help you overcome the personal challenges of leaving your comfort zone and doing something new with people you may not know.
 You may be faced with various problems to solve as a volunteer that require you to exercise critical thinking skills that aid your own personal development.

 Signup for our Newsletter